ninbura/windows/readme.md

       - enable "public folder sharing"
       - enable "password protected sharing"
     - Configure other system settings you'd like which weren't included in the above list or the `bulk-edit-settings` powershell script.
-13. ### download/install system drivers
+12. ### download/install system drivers
     - see [drivers](#drivers) list below
     - Note that every driver you need may not be listed below, said list is composed of items relevant to me and my direct peers.
     - you don't need to restart your computer when prompted after every single driver
     - restart your computer after installing all drivers
-14. ### UniGetUI - bulk install/update applications
+13. ### UniGetUI - bulk install/update applications
-    - #### under construction
+    1. install & open UniGetUI
-    - ```
+        - ```PowerShell
           winget install MartiCliment.UniGetUI
           ```
-    - UniGetUI package bundles are found in the `uniget-package-bundles` folder within the directory in-which you cloned this repository.
-    - Please install all applications in the `dependencies.ubundle` package bundle before installing anything from the `apps.ubundle` package bundle.
+    2. click on "Package BUndles" in the left-hand side menu
+    3. Load the `~/repos/windows/unigetui-package-bundles/dependencies.ubundle` bundle, check the box in the header to select all applications, and click "Install Selection".
+    4. wait for dependencies to finish installing
+    5. load the `~/repos/windows/unigetui-package-bundles/apps.ubundle` bundle, select the apps you'd like to install, and and click "Install Selection".
+    6. wait for apps to finish installing
-15. ### verify that system temperatures are in-check
+14. ### verify that system temperatures are in-check
     - under construction
     - see [troubleshooting high temperatures](#troubleshooting-high-temperatures) if temps are high
-16. ### download/install remaining software
+15. ### download/install remaining software
     - see [software](#software) section below
     - just like drivers you don't need to restart your computer when prompted after every single install
     - restart your computer after installing all desired software (if you were prompted at somepoint to do so)